This is the character page for the Confession Executive Committee ~Love Series~ . Still in construction.

 - Strong Family Resemblance: We'll forgive you if you think that Haruki's a time traveler.
 If you take Haruki at present and Chiaki when he was in school, both boys look remarkably alike, with the only exception being a dark patch of hair in the middle of Chiaki's head.
 The anime does away with that entirely; now they're both completely blond.

-A girl that Arisa knew in middle school who was bullied by the girls in her class.
+A girl that Arisa knew in middle school who was bullied by the girls in her class, who now attends Misuzu High school.
 After "Assertion of the Heart", she and Arisa parted ways, but the latter girl does see her again in passing.

 - Accomplice by Inaction: While Arisa doesn't think too terribly on her time knowing Miura, she does consider the latter girl avoiding her during her bullying period (after just recently being spared due to Arisa's intervention) a pretty big blow.
 However it goes both ways for them; Arisa herself ignored Karen's bullying at first as well, for much the same reasons.